Piper PA-20 Pacer: Cuba

 Between 1953 and 1955, the Cuban Army Air Force (Fuerza Aérea Ejército de Cuba, or FAEC) received 7 PA-20s, 4 PA-22-150s, and 3 PA-22-160s.
 During the Cuban Revolution, PA-22s had their rear-doors removed and a .30 caliber machine gun installed in its place for use against insurgents, along with hand-dropped grenades.
 A PA-22 providing ground support for the Cuban Army during the Battle of Guisa is believed to be the lone aircraft lost by the FAEC to enemy fire.

+France

+A total of 24 PA-22s were acquired by the French Army, the first delivered in 1956 and the last decommissioned in 1975.
+A total of 14 were delivered to the Army Light Aviation: 3 with a 160 hp engine (2 of which were delivered in May 1957) and 11 with a 150 hp engine, delivered in February and March 1963.
+To these must be added 10 aircraft for the Marine Troops, delivered in 1957.
+They were primarily deployed in West Africa.

+They were deployed to Chad from April 1969 against the FROLINAT as part of Operation Limousin in the Chadian Civil War (1965–1979).
+Six PA-22s were deployed in 1971 by the French Army Light Aviation (ALAT) Squadron of the French Marine Troops to Chad.
+One Tripacer was destroyed on February 18, 1972, during the fighting at Am Dagachi, resulting in the deaths of the three French soldiers on board.

 Katanga

 During the Congo Crisis, Katangese separatists received five PA-22-150s from the South African Air Force for the Force aérienne katangaise which were deployed against ONUC forces between 1961 and 1963.